Penguin Party Ideas

 cubes!) and have the birthday guests place them in their Kool-Aid (serve non

-Kids race to see who's team can complete a course while walking /
+to see who's team can complete a course while walking / running with a

-on until everyone has had a turn.
-First team with all of their
+has had a turn.
+First team with all of their "penguins" across the

 Penguin Island Hop